-- Make sure the inner panels are fully slid open. - 2.
+- 1. Make sure the inner panels are fully slid open. - 2.
 Locate and grab the release cable found on the inside of the outer panel.
 For location, please see the photo to the right.
-The pull cable is circled in red. - 3.
-Pull the cable towards you.
+The pull cable is circled in red.